kubermatic/docs/content/kubermatic/master/installation/add_seed_cluster/_index.en.md

 ### 2. Install Kubermatic Dependencies

-Kubermatic requires the NodePort Proxy to be installed in each seed cluster.
-The proxy is shipped as a [Helm](https://helm.sh) chart in the kubermatic-installer repository.

-Install Helm's Tiller into the seed cluster first (when using Helm 2; Helm 3 does not use Tiller anymore):
+When using Helm 2, install Tiller into the seed cluster first:

 ```bash
 kubectl create namespace kubermatic